mylabpcb/myCPU/pages/en/mycpu/introduction.md

     <figcaption>ADD Instruction cycle sample diagram</figcaption>
 </figure>

->The myCPU support a microinstruction length up to 24 bits, involving 23 control signals and 22 of them shared through the Control BUS.
+>The myCPU design support a microinstruction length up to 24 bits, involving 23 control signals.
+22 of them are exposed through the Control BUS.
 {: style="text-align: justify"}

-MyCPU is a basic design of an early CPU with limited capabilities compared to modern CPUs.
+The myCPU is a basic approximation of an early CPU with limited capabilities compared to real CPUs.
 Unlike modern CPUs that can perform multiple instruction cycles simultaneously through pipelining, myCPU can only execute one instruction cycle per instruction.
-The original design of myCPU had a variable instruction cycle length unlike the Ben Eater's breadboard computer, but later versions introduced the ability to reset the sequencer at specific steps and initiate a new instruction cycle.
-This gave myCPU the capability of the variable length instruction cycle feature.
+The design of myCPU supports a variable instruction cycle length through the ability to reset the sequencer at a specific step and initiate a new instruction cycle.
 {: style="text-align: justify"}

-Due to the microinstruction based nature of the myCPU, the instruction architecture of myCPU could be described as **RISC** (Reduced Instruction Set Computer) instead of a **CISC** (Complex Instruction Set Computer).
-Each instruction can consume from 2 (the minimal intruction cycle length) to 8 clock or state cycles, and probably, it could be upgraded up to 16 state cycles in next releases.
-Remember that in the myCPU design each state cycle is equivalent to a single clock cycle.
+The instruction set architecture of myCPU could be described as **RISC (Reduced Instruction Set Computer)** instead of a CISC (Complex Instruction Set Computer) because of the microinstruction based nature of the myCPU execution flow.
+Each instruction can consume from 2 (the minimal instruction cycle length) up to 8 cycle steps, and probably, it could be upgraded up to 16 steps in next releases.
+Remember that in the myCPU design each step or state is equivalent to a single clock cycle.
 {: style="text-align: justify"}

 #### The Flags
-The myCPU design include up to 4 status flags, but only two of them are used in the first relaese.
-Mainly for the limitations of the ALU, which is based on simple adders.
-The first release uses only: The **Carry Out flag FC**, which correspond with the last carry bit of the adders cascade, the **Zero flag FZ** which is calculated using logic gates and the **Negative flag FN** which correspond to the most significant bit of the ALU value or sign bit in 2's complement value representation.
-The **Overflow flag FV** is not used, in the first release, but is supported by the flags register.
+The myCPU design include up to 4 status flags, but only 3 of them are used in the first release.
+Mainly for the limitations of the ALU module, which is based on simple adders. myCPU uses only: The **Carry Out flag FC**, which correspond with the last carry bit of the adders cascade, the **Zero flag FZ** which is calculated using logic gates and the **Negative flag FN** which correspond to the most significant bit of the ALU value or sign bit in 2's complement value representation.
+The **Overflow flag FV** is not used, in the first release, although is supported by the flags register.
 {: style="text-align: justify"}

 >Only ALU related flags are supported in the first release.